fakeboboliu/umac/README.md

 ## How to use in ssh

-A patch of golang.org/x/crypto/ssh is needed, I'll provide a patch version later.
+A patch of golang.org/x/crypto/ssh is needed, [here](https://github.com/fakeboboliu/xssh) is an example and drop-in replacement.

 ## Why